vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[4]events/page.md

 All event types are named using _PascalCase_ and _suffixed_ with the word `Event` (e.g., `SliderDragStartEvent`).
-Furthermore, media events are all _prefixed_ with the word `Media` as seen in the example above.
+Furthermore, media events are all _prefixed_ with the word `Media` as seen in the examples below.

 ```ts {% copy=true %}
 import {